hdShang/arxiv-daily/docs/cs-LG/2025-06-25/papers/250702921v2-placefm-a-training-free-geospatial-foundation-model-of-places-using-.md

 ---
 layout: default
-title: PlaceFM: A Training-free Geospatial Foundation Model of Places using Large-Scale Point of Interest Data
+title: "PlaceFM: A Training-free Geospatial Foundation Model of Places using Large-Scale Point of Interest Data"
 ---

 # PlaceFM: A Training-free Geospatial Foundation Model of Places using Large-Scale Point of Interest Data